harrywang/ai-podcast-generator/README.md

-# AI-Generated Podcast Creator
+# About

-This project uses Claude and GPT to generate engaging conversations between two AI characters and converts them into audio podcasts using OpenAI's Text-to-Speech API.
+This project uses OpenAI and Anthropic APIs to generate engaging conversations between two AI characters and converts them into audio podcasts using OpenAI's Text-to-Speech API.

 ## Features